Learn, Check, Test -- Security Testing Using Automata Learning and Model Checking: Background

 \subsection{Near Field Communication and Integrated Circuit Access}

-Near Field Communication (NFC) is a communication standard~\cite{internationalorganizationforstandardizationCardsSecurityDevices2018,internationalorganizationforstandardizationCardsSecurityDevices2018a} that defines wireless communication for small, powerless embedded systems with low data rates.
-It defines messages for data transmission (information or \textit{I} blocks), signaling (supervisory or \textit{S} blocks), and acknowledgments (receive-ready or \textit{R} blocks) and the modalities operate communications.
-The main applications are RFID-tags and wireless chip card access.
-For the latter, it uses the structures of ISO/IEC 7816-4~\cite{internationalorganizationforstandardizationIdentificationCardsIntegrated2020}.
-This standard logically segments circuits into applications (comparable to directories in a file system) that can be accessed via \textit{Dedicated Files (DFs)} and contains \textit{Elementary Files (EFs)} as data stores.
-The standard defines commands to access (\textit{SELECT}) data and applications, as well as manipulate data (\textit{READ}, \textit{WRITE}, \textit{UPDATE}, etc.).
 It also defines \textit{GETCHALLENGE} and \textit{AU\textit{then}TICATE} commands to implement challenge-response-based authentication mechanisms that protect sensitive data.
 Usually, an authentication procedure yields a session key, that is subsequently used to encrypt the access to the protected parts of the system.
 Every command induces a response that contains an unencrypted two-bytes status code (even if the data itself is encrypted).
 This code is either \textit{9000} for positive results or \textit{6XXX} for various error codes.